bazmurphy/tanstack-query-events/README.md

 But if we now enter, we would see results.
 But if we go back to no search term, we would see that loading indicator again.
 But maybe if we did enter something and we then go back to no search term, we want to see all events; we just don't want to see all those events initially.
 So there should be a difference between this input being empty initially or being empty because the user cleared it.

 At least that's the behaviour we'd like to have in this app.
 If the user did enter something else and then clears this input, we want to show all events because the user probably looked for all events, but initially, we want to show no event.
-And to achieve this, we'll simply make sure that my search term state initially is undefined by not passing any value at all to use state.
+And to achieve this, we'll simply make sure that our search term state initially is undefined by not passing any value at all to use state.
 And therefore, then here we can check that this should only be enabled if the search term is not equal to undefined.
 If it is undefined, which is the initial value, this Query will be `disabled`.
 But if the search term is anything else, including an empty string, which would be the case if the user did clear the input field manually, it will be `enabled`, and the request will be sent.

 And with that, we can now make sure that initially we don't have any results, but if we search something, we get that result.
 And if we then clear that and search, we get all events, which is exactly the behaviour we want.
 Now we just also want to get rid of that loading spinner, which we see initially, and we're seeing that loading spinner because when a Query is disabled, which initially here in this component will be the case, `TanStack Query` treats it as pending because we don't have any data.
 And instead, we're waiting for data to arrive, which can only happen once the Query is `enabled`.